lejpiodan-ux/Sql_Code_Examples/README.md

 because there is no need to have more folders.

-Sql server name : Microsoft SQL Server Menagement Studio
+Sql server name : Microsoft SQL Server Management Studio

 Databases:
 * Northwind